 Archaic period (8th to early 5th century BC)

-This was the first period of Greek sculptures and a great Greek influence of Ancient Greek Sculptures can be noted at this time.
+The archaic period sculptures were greatly influenced by the Egyptian and Mesopotamian techniques of sculpting which made them build statues carved in stone.
 There was an emphasis on creating perfection in human form.
 However, most of the statues created during this time period appear very rigid and unnatural.

 They reflected a body being assembled in pieces much in the way a mannequin might be created today.
 Despite the shortcomings, the Greeks were the first to create free-standing statues during this period.